Hypfer/sunxi-livesuite/README.md

 This readme assumes that you have just installed a fresh copy of [Debian Bookworm](https://www.debian.org/releases/bookworm/) with some kind of GUI (e.g. KDE).
 Commands may vary based on your Linux-Distribution.
 I **strongly** recommend a fresh install for this to not taint your main one.

+Arch Linux should work, too (Instructions for Arch Linux are further below).
 Ubuntu is known to cause problems.
 Just use Debian, really.
 It's the superior OS anyway.

 **Hint:**<br/>
 If you're using a recent-ish computer for this, make sure that `Secure Boot` is disabled in the BIOS or else the kernel